tomsauv/TREE2FASTA/README.md

 **Size:**

-TREE2FASTA can sort FASTA data from 1000+ sequences exploratory trees in seconds.
+TREE2FASTA can sort FASTA data from 1000+ sequence trees in seconds.

 ![Screenshot](bigtrees.png)